Climate Cares event

-These documents provide a comprehensive list of resources focusing on nature based interventions for Mental Health Care.
+These documents provide a comprehensive list of resources focusing on nature based interventions for mental health care.
 They include publications from sources such as the Natural England Commissioned Report, MIND, University studies, Defra, and experts from around the world.
-Click on the following links for more resources in specific areas:
+View more resources in specific areas:

-Each month, members of the Sustainability Committee recommend something that has inspired them.
+Members of the Sustainability Committee have sought out recommendations of books, podcasts or anything that has inspired them in the fields of sustainability and planetary health.
 Here are some of their reading recommendations, aimed at provoking thought, giving interesting perspectives and related content.

 Committee co-chair, Jacob Krzanowski, recommends Deep Ecology by David Abram.
 Jacob says: "The essay ... discusses a wonderful, humbling and, I think, above all, tender way of relating to our place in space.
 Abram describes this idea further in the 'Spell of the Sensuous'.
 His writing has, without exaggerating, transformed how I relate to the natural world."